archiveberry/pluschat-workskin/README.md

 If you use it OR work off of it to make something on your own, I ask that you please credit me by either of these means:

-1. Linking the GitHub or AO3 page for this workskin, with credit
+1. Linking the GitHub or [AO3 page](https://archiveofourown.org/works/80519981) for this workskin, with credit
-2. Using the 'This work is a remix, a translation, a podfic, or was inspired by another work' option on AO3
+2. Using the 'This work is a remix, a translation, a podfic, or was inspired by another work' option on AO3 using [this work](https://archiveofourown.org/works/80519981).

 Thank you for your kindness and understanding!